darek-kowalski/darek-kowalski.github.io/_posts/2016-05-07-an-experiment-with-github-pages-jekyll-and-travis-ci.md

 ---
 layout: post
-title:  "An experiment with GitHub Pages and Jekyll"
+title:  "An experiment with GitHub Pages, Jekyll and Travis CI"
 date:   2016-05-07 18:55:23 -0400
 categories:
 comments: true
 disqus_identifier: 9091FAB9-E88D-4EEE-BBA3-C1A0D213C82D
-tags: jekyll github disqus
+tags: jekyll github disqus travis-ci
 ---

-# An experiment with GitHub Pages and Jekyll
+# An experiment with GitHub Pages, Jekyll and Travis CI

-TLDR; It wasn't too bad; it took just under an hour to get a blog site with comments up and running.

 This site is generated from static files manipulated with a simple text editor.
 To help facilitate the creation of these static files, jekyll, a ruby-based static